CudaText-addons/cuda_column_marks/readme/readme.txt

 plugin reads all these margins, and gives commands:

+- Set fixed margin: prompts for value of fixed margin (no need to change config).
-- Set marks: prompts for additional margins on the fly, so no need to change option margin_string. can enter empty string to remove additional margins.
+- Set additional margins: prompts for additional margins (no need to change config).
+  Can enter empty string to remove additional margins.
 - Jump left: puts caret (needs single caret) on the lefter margin (or column 0).
 - Jump right: puts caret on the righter margin.